Skip to main content

 The most important takeaways from 2025 data include:

-• Speeding and impaired driving continue to contribute to serious crashes
+Alcohol and drug impairment continue to contribute to serious and fatal crashes nationwide.

-• Urban areas see more accidents, while rural areas have higher fatality rates
+Urban areas generally experience more crashes, while rural collisions often have higher fatality rates because of speed, distance, and emergency-response factors.

 These trends highlight the ongoing risks drivers face every day.